petems/petersouter.xyz/content/post/s3-download-progress-bar-in-golang.md

 So I forked off the original `fasts3` code and made a new project called [s3mini](https://github.com/petems/s3mini).

-However, the code from fasts3 wasn't perfect: the way that `cp` worked wasn't 1:1 with the `aws` Python CLI - It didn't have a progress bar of the downloads occuring.
+However, the code from fasts3 wasn't perfect: the way that `cp` worked wasn't 1:1 with the `aws` Python CLI - It didn't have a progress bar of the downloads occurring.

 Not so bad if you were only downloading smaller files, but the terminal would be omniously empty whilst larger files were downloading.